dicook/mcmsupply/README.md

 ## Installation

-The package can be installed by cloning this repository `git clone https://github.com/hannahcomiskey/mcmsupply.git` and then running  `devtools::install()`
+The package can be installed from CRAN using `install.packages("mcmsupply")` and the development version of the package can be installed from GitHub using `pak::pkg_install("hannahcomiskey/mcmsupply")`.

-or using the R command `install.packages("mcmsupply")`

 ## Motivation